High Schools with Continuous Enrollment

 Middle College High School

-MCHS is a continuous enrollment option school for students who want to earn credits for a high school diploma and prepare for higher education in a small, caring environment, which includes three unique schools, located in Northgate Mall, the Seattle U campus and UW campus.
+MCHS is a continuous enrollment option school for students who want to earn credits for a high school diploma and prepare for higher education in a small, caring environment, which includes three unique schools, located in James Baldwin Mall, the Seattle U campus and UW campus.
 Each school offers core (i.e. Math, History, Language Arts, and Science) high school academic subjects that meet district requirements to graduate.
 Read more about Middle College.

 Nova High School